 How to present the instrument of ratification?

-The Trade Facilitation Agreement will enter into force once two-thirds of Members have domestically ratified a Protocol of Amendment and notified the WTO of their acceptance of this Protocol.
+The Trade Facilitation Agreement entered into force on 22 February 2017 when the two-thirds of WTO Members domestically ratified a Protocol of Amendment and notified the WTO of their acceptance of this Protocol.
 This Protocol of Amendment, which was officially opened for acceptance on 27 November 2014, will insert the Agreement on Trade Facilitation into the WTO Agreement.

 This page responds to frequently asked questions about acceptance procedures and provides a model instrument of acceptance that Members may wish to follow in preparing their instruments of acceptance: